Red Diamond Loropetalum

 New growth emerges in spring as a soft purple before maturing to dark purple to burgundy.
-Try contrasting this rich, dark foliage with contrasting colored plants, such as the Sunshine Ligustrum, Orange Rocket Barberry, Lemon Lime Nandina, Mojo Pittosporum, or Meerlo Lavender.
+Try contrasting this rich, dark foliage with contrasting colored plants, such as the Sunshine Ligustrum, Orange Rocket Barberry, Lemon Lime Nandina, or Mojo Pittosporum.

 The Red Diamond Loropetalum reaches a mature size of 6' tall and 6' wide.
 Therefore, this variety won't engulf its surroundings like some other Loropetalums.
 Additionally, this naturally compact growth habit ensures that pruning is optional or infrequent.

 Use this low-maintenance shrub as a hedge, container, accent, or mass planting.